📖 Documentation

 Risk Scoring

 Every verification is scored 0-100 based on multiple signals: account age (< 7 days = blocked at verify button + risk score), IP velocity (5+ verifications/hour flagged), impossible travel (same fingerprint in different countries within 6 hours, Pro+ only), browser language vs IP country mismatch, VPN/proxy detection, and bot/automation detection.
-High-risk scores (50+) trigger staff alerts.
+High-risk scores (50+) trigger mod alerts.

-Real-time Staff Alerts
+Real-time Mod Alerts

 Contact Support